grubersjoe/slide-menu/README.md

 # Slide Menu

-*A simple multilevel CSS menu with a slide effect and various options*.
+*A jQuery plugin for a multilevel CSS menu with a smooth slide effect and various options*.

 **[Demo](https://grubersjoe.github.io/slide-menu)**